 By: Galen Watts and Sharday Mosurinjohn

 We would like to thank Timothy Fitzgerald for engaging with our work, and writing a thought-provoking response to it.
 Not only does he offer us much to reflect upon, but his criticisms of our JAAR essay provide us with an opportunity to clarify our original arguments and aims.
 For this we are grateful.
 In what follows, then, we will restate the core thesis of our JAAR essay, and then demonstrate why we believe Fitzgerald’s critical response to it, rather than undermining our claims, actually supports them.
-However, before we do this, we wish to respond to a number of Fitzgerald’s recurring reproaches.
+However, before we do this, we wish to respond to a number of Fitzgerald’s recurring comments.

-Fitzgerald advances multiple charges in his response, but the most central seem to us the following.
-First, Fitzgerald repeatedly takes issue with our use of the term “school” to refer to critical religion and the group of scholars—viz., him, McCutcheon, Martin, and others—we associate with it.
+The most central points Fitzgerald advances in his response seem to us the following.
+First, Fitzgerald takes issue with our use of the term “school” to refer to critical religion and the group of scholars—viz., him, McCutcheon, Martin, and others—we associate with it.
 Second, he contends that in grouping together these various scholars and their work, we reify critical religion, turning it into a “thing with some kind of objective independent reality” (Fitzgerald 2023, 4).
 Third, Fitzgerald contends that we have failed to engage with all of his relevant scholarship (especially that concerning India and Japan), and as a result have misunderstood and misrepresented his position.
 Undoubtedly, these claims are interrelated and in some ways are interdependent, but we think it useful to separate them analytically.
 Let us now respond.

 Fitzgerald repeatedly asserts that critical religion (CR) is not best understood as a “school.”
 He argues instead that CR is, at most, a “broad alliance” (2), or shared “significant critical tendencies” (2 emphasis in original), or “a tendency of overlapping interests” (4)—none of which, in the end, constitute “a school like anything in the way Watts and Mosurinjohn have characterised it” (7).
-Unfortunately, despite clearly opposing it, nowhere does Fitzgerald make clear what precisely our characterisation of a “school” consists of.
-We will come back to this, but we first wish to consider how he seems to define it.
+This point showed us that both of us can benefit this conversation by making clear what our characterisation of a “school” consists of.
+First we will reflect on how Fitzgerald defines “school” in his response, as we understand it.